Richard Gafabusa: Early life and education

-Career and politics
+Career

+Beginnings

 Gafabusa started his career as a teacher of English and Literature at St. Mary's Simbya Senior Secondary School in 2000, then at Bubandi Seed Secondary School and Kakuka Hill Senior Secondary School in 2003.
 On attaining his bachelor's degree, Gafabusa was employed as a project officer for Self-care Rural Education Support Association (Self-Care) in 2004 and then as a partnership officer for GOAL Uganda in 2005.

 In 2006, he secured employment as a programme officer for ActionAid International Uganda (AAIU) where he was promoted to the role of a regional policy analyst in 2008 and eventually to that of a programme coordinator in 2009.
 In 2012, he worked as a SAGE technical officer in the Ministry of Gender, Labour and Social Development and also as a project officer for the International Union for Conservation of Nature (IUCN) up until 2015 when he resigned to join elective politics.

+Political career

 In 2015, Gafabusa joined elective politics on the NRM ticket, winning both the party's primaries and the 2016 general elections thereby becoming a member of the 10th Parliament for the Pearl of Africa representing Bwamba County in Bundibugyo District.

 In the 10th Parliament, Gafabusa serves on the Committee on Science and Technology and the Committee on Legal and Parliamentary Affairs.
 He is also a member of the Uganda Parliamentary Forum for Children (UPFC), the Uganda Women's Parliamentary Association (UWOPA), the Parliamentary Forum for Climate Change (PFCC), the Uganda Parliamentary Forum on Youth Affairs (UPFYA), the Parliamentary Forum on Nutrition, the Uganda Parliamentary Prayer Breakfast Fellowship and the NRM Parliamentary Caucus.